+Summary: to be continued next meeting.

 As mentioned by Ericsson, in TS 23.247 section “7.2.1.3 Multicast session join and session establishment procedure”, an Editor’s Note after Note 4, i.e.

 Editor's Note: The implication of not triggering PDU Session UP activation in NG-RAN when SMF informs the NG-RAN of UE join requires RAN collaboration.